 Knit fabrics don’t behave the same way that woven fabrics do.
 For beginner (and even some intermediate) sewists, sewing with knit fabric is a frustrating experience that provides good material for funny stories.
 Use these tips as you learn how to cut knit fabric, so you can avoid wanting to pull your hair out!

 If you’ve ever worked with different types of knit fabrics in your sewing projects, you know just how frustrating they can be to work with.
 Those same qualities that make knit fabrics comfortable to wear also cause their edges to curl and give them their stretchiness.

 I’ve had my fair share of experience with cutting knits and I’m laying out everything I’ve learned to make your experience much easier than mine was at first.

-Here are helpful tips to take your experience of sewing and cutting knit fabric from annoying to enjoyable.
+Here are helpful tips to make your experience of sewing and cutting knit fabric from annoying to enjoyable.